gamesbook/pyprototypr/docs/python_commands.rst

     for y_location in range(1, 4):
         Circle(x=1, y=y_location*0.5)

-Note that we have used a different word in place of the usual ``count``.
+Note that we have used a different word in place of the usual ``number``.
 It does not matter too much which word you use; so pick one that makes sense in terms of what you’re trying to achieve by using it.

-The value of the loop count normally goes up by 1 each time; but you can set a third value, inside the brackets, for the ``range`` that is a different increment number.
+The value of the loop counter normally goes up by 1 each time; but you can set a third value, inside the brackets, for the ``range`` that is a different increment number.
 For example:

   .. code:: python

-    for count in range(1, 7, 2):
+    for number in range(1, 7, 2):
-        Circle(x=1, y=count)
+        Circle(x=1, y=number)

-Here count takes on the values 1, 3 and 5; because the third value of 2 is added to the count value each time the loop operates.
-When count reaches 7, the loop ends right away.
+Here number takes on the values 1, 3 and 5; because the third value of 2 is added to the number value each time the loop operates.
+When number reaches 7, the loop ends right away.

 Multiple Loops